Who May Qualify for Semaglutide? Eligibility Requirements

 Semaglutide slows stomach emptying, which can affect absorption of other medications, especially:

-- Oral diabetes medications (especially insulin or sulfonylureas—hypoglycemia risk)
+- Oral diabetes medications or regimens that already raise hypoglycemia risk

 - Blood thinners like warfarin